-For the years ended December 31, 2022 and 2021, the Company accrued and recognized its employee remuneration amounting to \$564,770 thousand and \$438,902 thousand and directors remuneration amounting to \$55,000 thousand and \$45,000 thousand, respectively.
+For the years ended December 31, 2023 and 2022, the Company accrued and recognized its employee remuneration amounting to \$550,000 thousand and \$564,770 thousand and directors remuneration amounting all for \$55,000 thousand, respectively.
 These amounts were calculated by using the Company's pre-tax net profit for the period before deducting the amounts of the remuneration to employees and directors, multiplied by the distribution of ratio of the remuneration to employees and directors based on the Company's Articles of Incorporation, and expensed under operating costs or expenses.
 If there would be any changes in accounting estimates, the changes shall be accounted for as profit or loss in the following year.
 If, however, the shareholders determine that the employee remuneration is to be distributed through share dividends, the calculation, based on the shares, shall be calculated using the share price on the day before the Board of Directors meeting.
 The difference between estimated amount and actual payment, if any, will be treated as change in accounting estimate and recognized in profit or loss in the following year.

-The amounts as stated in the 2022 and 2021 consolidated financial statements were not significantly different from those approved in the Board of Directors meetings.
+The amounts as stated in the 2023 and 2022 consolidated financial statements were not significantly different from those approverd in the Board of Directors meetings.
 The information is available on the Market Observation Post System website.